Repair-Democracy/Website/docs/index.md

 ---

 ## About Us
-We are a small group of friends who, after the 2024 election, began sharing ideas for resisting the policies and actions of the extremists attacking our democracy.
+We are a small group of friends who, after the 2024 election, began sharing ideas for resisting the rise of authoritarianism in our country.

+As a first project, we created this t&#8209;shirt to raise funds for the ACLU, a steadfast defender of the rights of all Americans for decades, through litigation and education.

 ## Our Project
 ### Because democracy can't repair itself, we speak, vote, and resist.
-As a first project, we created this t&#8209;shirt to raise funds for the ACLU, a steadfast defender of the rights of all Americans for decades, through litigation and education.

-Their work today includes defending the rights of immigrants and LGBTQIA2S+ people, restoring an independent judiciary, fighting for racial justice and women’s health care, and protecting the First Amendment.
+Today, the ACLU works to defend the rights of immigrants and LGBTQIA2S+ people, restore an independent judiciary, fight for racial justice and women’s health care, and protect the First Amendment.

 The shirts are ivory on dark gray, 100% cotton, made in the US, and printed at a union shop.
 Five dollars from the sale of each shirt (everything beyond the production cost) goes to the ACLU.